21f3001443/quiz_master_v2_21f3001443/backend/README.md

-# Quiz Master - V1
+# Quiz Master API
-It is a multi-user app (one requires an administrator and other users) that acts as an exam preparation site for multiple courses.
+It is an API that acts as an integration point for frontend and backend database.

 ## 🖥️ How to Run the Application